GitNomiEst/ML2_MEP_Project/README.md

 The Data is collected directly from the NASA API / Asteroids - NeoWs / Neo - Feed (Link: https://api.nasa.gov/).
 It is therefore required to generate an API key and save it to a .env file where it can be collected from the code.
 Finally the data is saved to MongoDB, from where it can be read and used in the model.

 ## 3. Modeling
 The model utilizes a Random Forest Classifier.
-In this context, the model is trained to predict whether a given asteroid is potentially hazardous or not based on various features extracted from near-Earth object (NEO) data.
+In this context, the model is trained to predict whether a given asteroid is potentially hazardous or not, based on various features extracted from near-Earth object (NEO) data.

 The preprocessing stage involves extracting relevant features such as absolute magnitude, estimated diameter, miss distance, and relative velocity from the NEO data.
 These features serve as input variables for the model, enabling it to learn patterns and relationships indicative of the hazardous nature of asteroids.